Skip to content

 Integrating Stop Tokens into a Thread Pool

-The real challenges lie ahead—the previous three patterns are all independent scenarios, but in a real thread pool, you need to simultaneously handle the task queue, condition variables, and the stopping of multiple worker threads, all while ensuring that destruction doesn't deadlock or lose tasks.
-Using std::jthread and std::stop_token allows us to manage all of these things very elegantly.
+The real challenge is ahead—previous patterns were isolated, but in a real thread pool, you need to handle task queues, condition variables, stopping multiple workers, and ensure no deadlocks or lost tasks on destruction.
+Using std::jthread and std::stop_token allows us to manage all this elegantly.
 Let's look at a simplified but complete implementation:

 cpp